When will Enterprise Architect 13.5 be released officially?

-The two main requirements are a model repository that supports multiple users and Enterprise Architect Corporate edition, which allows you to connect to such a repository with role-based (user) security enabled.
+The two main requirements are a model repository that supports multiple users and the Enterprise Architect Corporate edition, which allows you to connect to such a repository with role-based (user) security enabled.
 For details, see the Help topic Team Support and its subtopics.

 [Regarding sending a message to a specific user about a modeling error found during a review] How do you know who is responsible for that part of the model?

 Packages and individual elements in Enterprise Architect have an Author field.
-In team-based modeling scenarios in which role-based security is used, the Author field is fill in automatically when a user creates a new element in the model.
+In team-based modeling scenarios in which role-based security is used, the Author field is filled in automatically when a user creates a new element in the model.

 How can we integrate users taking into account specific configurations such as LDAP, security, etc., that is already in place within organizations?

-Currently the only method of integration with other sources of user information is via the Active Directory import function provided as part of Enterprise Architect’s Role-based (User) Security.
+Currently, the only method of integration with other sources of user information is via the Active Directory import function provided as part of Enterprise Architect’s Role-based (User) Security.
 For details, see the Help topics Import User IDs From Active Directory and Maintain Groups.

 The Design review-response you just demonstrated, is it within an internal or external cloud?